swlkr/static_stash/README.md

 # static_files_enum

-static_files_enum is a rust static files lib for axum
+static_files_enum provides an easy way to declare and embed your static files!

 ```sh
 cargo add static_files_enum # sorry not on crates.io yet